just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Artificial-Intelligence-and-Machine-Learning.rst

     <h3>Optional: App Inventor Artificial Intelligence Tutorials</h3>

     Check out these <a href="http://appinventor.mit.edu/explore/ai-with-mit-app-inventor" target="_blank">AI tutorials in MIT App Inventor</a>.
-The Image Classifier tutorials require an AI extension that some mobile devices can use (<a href="http://appinventor.mit.edu/explore/ai-compatible-devices" target="_blank">list of compatible devices and an apk</a> that you can test on your device to see if it can use these extensions).
-The Therapist Bot tutorial and the Rock-Paper-Scissors Tutorials do not require this AI extension and can be implemented on any device.
+The Image Classifier tutorials require an <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> extension that some mobile devices can use (<a href="http://appinventor.mit.edu/explore/ai-compatible-devices" target="_blank">list of compatible devices and an apk</a> that you can test on your device to see if it can use these extensions).
+The Therapist Bot tutorial and the Rock-Paper-Scissors Tutorials do not require this <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> extension and can be implemented on any device.
 They are a lot of fun!

 Self-Check